Do you remember old-style

 What are OLEDs used for?

-OLED technology is still relatively new and unused compared to similar, long-established
+OLED technology is still relatively new compared to similar, long-established

 wherever you can use LCDs, in such things as TV and computer screens